jino5577/yii2-date-range-picker/README.md

     'model'     => $model,
     'attribute' => 'dateRange',

     // Optional.
-Used for calendar localisation.
+Used for calendar localization.
     // IF `null` (default), default moment.js language will be used.
     'locale'    => 'ru-RU';
     // Daterange plugin options.
 Default is `null`.